 If a restraining order has been issued against you, even a minor or accidental violation can lead to arrest and additional charges.
 Courts in Long Branch, NJ treat restraining order violations very seriously, so it’s crucial to understand your rights and responsibilities.

 In some cases, people face false accusations of domestic violence—often during custody battles or relationship breakdowns.
 False allegations can be devastating and have long-lasting consequences.
-At Omojola Law, we take these cases seriously and work hard to uncover the truth.
+At Omojola Law, our domestic violence attorney in Long Branch take these cases seriously and works hard to uncover the truth.

 Having a domestic violence attorney in Long Branch, NJ who understands these different types of charges and the best way to handle them can make all the difference in your case.